bilal-alessa/CSharp-LiveProject/README.md

 <h3>Introduction</h3

-<p>While I was involved in the Live C# Project, I worked along side a team of others and a projects manager to develope an interactive website for a local theatre in Portland.
-The site was being built from the ground up and I was tasked to add specific features or redesign certain pages entirly. </p>
+<p>While I was involved in the Live C# Project, I worked along side a team of others and a projects manager to develop an interactive website for a local theatre in Portland.
+The site was being built from the ground up and I was tasked to add specific features or redesign certain pages entirely. </p>

 <h3></h3>